-Birth is one of the most important events in your, your baby’s and your partner’s lives.
+Birth is one of the most important events in your, your baby’s, and your partner’s lives.
 It is a defining moment.
-To me, the ideal labor starts when the baby decides that it is ready to be born.
-Mom labors however she wants to and is most comfortable.
-The people around her are people that she knows and loves, people that she invited to be there.
-She eats and drinks what she wants, when she can.
-She lets her body push in whatever position is most comfortable and most productive.
-No one is poking her, prodding her to birth the baby faster.
-If anything, I remind her to slow down, to lessen the chances of her tearing.
-Her baby enters the world however it chooses, either boisterously or quietly.
-The new mom lifts her baby to her and they rest.
+To me, the ideal labor starts with the baby decides that it is ready to be born.
+The birthing person labors however they want and are most comfortable.
+The people around them are people that they know and love, people that they invited to be there.
+They eat and drink what they want, when they can.
+They let their body push in whatever position is more productive and most comfortable.
+No one is poking them, prodding them to birth the baby faster.
+If anything, I remind them to breathe, slow down to lessen the changes of them tearing.
+Baby enters the world however it chooses, either boisterously or quietly.
+The new parent brings their baby to them and they rest.

-If anything needs to be done by me, I do it at mom's side or on her belly.
+If anything needs to be done by me, I do it at their side or in their arms.
 Most things can and will wait until they have had their precious first minutes together.

 Welcome to the Mother’s Embrace Association!

-- Support for women in their choices during pregnancy, birth and postpartum; including their choice of a birth attendant or the choice to not have one.
-Supplies for members' holistic prenatal care.
+- Support for birthing people in their choices during pregnancy, birth, and postpartum; including their choice of birth attendant or the choice to not have one.

-- A trained birth attendant to support and guide the woman and her family in a home birth.
+- A trained birth attendant to support and guide the birthing person and their family in a home birth.

-- In home Newborn Screening or help with Ohio’s home birth certificate paperwork.
+- Assistant with Ohio’s home birth certificate paperwork.

-- Lending library of books, DVDs and other information and supplies for an amount of time agreed upon.
+- Lending library of books, DVDs, and other information for an amount of time agreed upon.

-- Private group events, classes, or seminars that will also support physiologic pregnancy, birth and postpartum.
+- Private group events or classes that will also support physiologic pregnancy, birth, and postpartum.